 Angels and Demons: Did the Angels Guide the BBFC?

-its predecessor, Angels & Demons was edited to receive a PG-13 in America, and this version would become the standard uncut version distributed to theatres around the world.
-But Sony would again run into censorship issues in the UK.
-As with
+Like its predecessor, Angels & Demons was edited to receive a PG-13 in America, and this version would become the standard uncut version distributed to theatres around the world.
+But Sony would again run into censorship issues in the

 Cut Scene: Holy Chest

-in the cut version, with two shots of Langdon's bloodied face being removed entirely.
-One may argue that if the BBFC were to cut anything, it would have made more sense to cut the initial bloody spray squirting onto Langdon's face in close-up, rather
+minimized in the cut version, with two shots of Langdon's bloodied face being removed entirely.
+One may argue that if the BBFC were to cut anything, it would have made more sense to cut the initial bloody spray squirting onto Langdon's face in

 Cut Scene: Fire Cardinal